CookEditors/NOS/_posts/2016-09-19-structure.md

 category: murderwiki
 excerpt: A Detective Story depends so much on the logic and plausibility of its conditions, that a vague or uncertain touch on the practical or material details greatly mars the effect.
 image: /assets/img/A_Study_in_Scarlet_Friston_02.png
-caption: "As he spoke, his nimble fingers were flying here, there, and everywhere."<br>From 'A Study in Scarlet' by Sir Arthur Conan Doyle
+caption: "\"As he spoke, his nimble fingers were flying here, there, and everywhere.\"<br>From 'A Study in Scarlet' by Sir Arthur Conan Doyle"
 genre: The Techniques of the Mystery
 wordcount: 3421
 ---